 If you experience a head injury at work, it is important to seek medical attention immediately.
 Even if you do not feel any symptoms, it is possible that you have suffered a brain injury that could have long-term consequences.

-Here are some tips to help prevent work-related head and brain injuries:
+Some tips to help prevent work-related head and brain injuries:

 1. Wear a helmet when operating machinery or working in hazardous areas.